For developers with commit rights¶

 Fairly measuring tool run-time¶

-Accurately and fairly measuring the run-time of computer programs is challenging in practise.
+Accurately and fairly measuring the run-time of computer programs is challenging in practice.
 A variety of factors effect run-time including:

 - Operating System